Neighbourhood Action Plans

 Follow the links below to view the NAPs for East Brighton, Hangleton & Knoll and Moulsecoomb & Bevendean:

-The NAPs for Queens Park, North and South Portslade and Hanover and Elm Grove are currently being worked on.
+The NAPs for Queens Park and Hanover & Elm Grove are currently being worked on.